 The 182 well-appointed, recently renovated hotel rooms all have a kitchenette and are ideal for those looking for all the comforts of home.
 Located within the main building, all rooms feature marble bathrooms, air conditioning, satellite television, private balcony with panoramic views, mini-bar, private safe, telephone, hairdryer, voice mail, modem link, free wireless internet, laundry and room-service.
 The hotel also has rooms equipped for disabled guests.
 In a region of such varied gastronomic influences, the two restaurants and bars have been designed to appeal to every taste showcasing originality, quality and service.
 Variety is the key ingredient of the buffet restaurant where a wide range of national and international dishes are on offer.
 On beautiful summer evenings, meals can be enjoyed under the stars on the terrace near the pool.
 You can also enjoy snacks in the pool bar cafe.

 For an entertaining and lively evenings, enjoy a visit to the Gallery bar to listen to local bands playing a variety of music.
 During the day, the pool bistro is a great place to enjoy some refreshment in the glorious Algarve sunshine.
-The hotel's facilities include an outdoor salt water swimming pool for adults and children, direct access to the beach alongside, wellness centre with indoor pool, jacuzzi, sauna, turkish bath, gym and professional massage, unisex hairdresser, multisports pitch (Tennis, Basketball, 5-a-side football), games room, Kid’s Club & entertainment (from May to October), as well as excursions and walks (trekking, cycling, horse riding and boat outings), a car rental desk and souvenir shop.
+The hotel's facilities include an outdoor salt water swimming pool for adults and children, direct access to the beach alongside, wellness centre with indoor pool, jacuzzi, sauna, turkish bath, gym and professional massage, unisex hairdresser, multisports pitch (Tennis, Basketball, 5-a-side football), games room, Kid’s Club & entertainment (in peak summer months), as well as excursions and walks (trekking, cycling, horse riding and boat outings), a car rental desk and souvenir shop.